Skip to main content

 .build();

-// Attach to experiment
+// 2.
+Attach it to the experiment and run.

 ExperimentResult result = Experiment.builder()